- About COS

 The COS retains personal information as long as it is needed for the purpose for which it was collected and in order to meet legal and regulatory requirements.

 An individual may request access to the information held about him or her at any time by contacting the Privacy Officer at 613.729.6779 extension 225.
 The COS will endeavour to respond to any such request as quickly as possible and, in any event, within the legally required time periods.
-Subject to certain exceptions and limitations prescribed by law, an individual will be given access to any personal information the COS holds about the individual.
+Subject to certain exceptions and limitations prescribed by law, an individual will be given access to any personal information held by the COS.
 The COS will correct or amend personal information that is shown to be incomplete or inaccurate.

 For further information about this Policy or the practices of the COS related to personal information, or to make a complaint, please contact the COS Privacy Officer at 613.729.6779 extension 225.
 The COS will investigate all complaints and take appropriate action as a result of such investigation.